top of page

 it is important to take the time to listen to feedback and review the entire process.
 This step is crucial to assess the effectiveness of the approach taken and to identify any areas for improvement.

-By thoroughly reviewing the process, organizations can learn from their experiences and continually improve their approach to managing redundancies and restructures in a structured and compassionate manner.
+By thoroughly reviewing the process, organisations can learn from their experiences and continually improve their approach to managing redundancies and restructures in a structured and compassionate manner.

 Check out other Blogs in our series: